totalpave/chromium-crosswalk/docs/linux_profiling.md

 # Linux Profiling

-How to profile chromium on Linux.
+How to profile Chromium on Linux.

 See
 [Profiling Chromium and WebKit](https://sites.google.com/a/chromium.org/dev/developers/profiling-chromium-and-webkit)